 |NURS 773||Pediatric and Adolescent Family Care Practicum (1)*||120|

 |NURS 775||Adult and Geriatric Family Care Practium (1)*||120|

 ( )* indicates the number of didactic credit hours to practicum credit hour.
 Each practicum credit hour is 8 clinical contact hours: 1:8.
 The total number of practicum hours required for the FNP is 600.

 Pre/Co-requisites: NURS 770 is pre/co-req for NURS 775/776 and are prereqs for NURS 773/774 and NURS 771/772.

 Admission Information for MSN FNP Applicants: Admission is competitive and is available for the fall semester of each academic year.
 Due to high interest in the program and limited clinical sites, the priority deadline for completed application is March 1.
 Applicants will be reviewed and notified of their status by April 1.
 Applications received after the deadline will be reviewed based upon space availability for the fall semester.
 Post Masters FNP applications will be reviewed on a case by case basis.

 Applications received after the deadline will be reviewed based upon space availability for the fall semester.

 Experienced registered nurses with an MSN from a regionally accredited college or university and CCNE or ACEN (formerly NLNAC) accreditation are eligible to apply for the post-master's certificate program.
 The FNP post master's certificate program requires 18 to 27 semester hours, depending upon the applicant's previous completed course work.
-This certificate option requires the NP & FNP Core but does not require NURS 779.
-Learn more »
+This certificate option requires the NP and FNP Core but does not require NURS 779.

 Please contact the advisor of this track for more information: